Skip to main content

 Activity nodes

-Action node: An action node provides a unified interface for interaction with AWS, Google Cloud, and DoiT APIs.
-The resultant data of an action node serve as the data source for other types of activity node.
+• Actions.
+An action node provides a unified interface for interaction with AWS, Google Cloud, and DoiT APIs.
+The resultant data of an action node serve as the data source for operations nodes.
+In addition, a blueprint node allows you to add a pre-built group of actions to the current CloudFlow.
+See Perform an action.

 Perform an action